bwsw/sj-platform/SJDocs/source/SJ_CustomModule.rst

 .. figure:: _static/SJStructure.png

 All input data elements are going as a flow of bytes to particular interface provided by `InputTaskEngine`.
-That flow is going straight to `RegexInputModule` (which extends `InputStreamingExecutor` interface) and is converted to an `InputEnvelope` instance which stores all data as ``AvroRecord`` inside.
+That flow is going straight to `RegexInputModule` (which provides `InputStreamingExecutor` interface) and is converted to an `InputEnvelope` instance which stores all data as `Record` (provided by the Apache Avro library) inside.

 An `InputEnvelope` instance then goes to `InputTaskEngine` which serializes it to the stream of bytes and then sends to T-Streams.